MatthewBleUK/ecommerce-site/README.md

 currently in progress.

-This is a e-commerce site built using Vite React, Tailwind CSS, Node.js and MySQL.
+This is a e-commerce site built using Vite React, Tailwind CSS, Express and MySQL.

 ## Features